 Although many people infected with the disease are asymptomatic, it does not mean they do not require medical attention.

-Understanding the risk factors, symptoms, and advised treatment of the disease is important to maintain good sexual and physical health.
+Understanding the risk factors and advised treatment of gonorrhoea is important to maintain good sexual and physical health.

 A single dose of intramuscular ceftriaxone is recommended, which is an antibiotic injection.
 This, combined with one dose of oral azithromycin, is the usual course of medication to treat the disease.

 Men must also stop all sexual relations while being treated for the condition and should ideally undergo regular testing after they resume sexual activity.
 They should also ask all of their sexual partners to get tested if they test positive to prevent the disease from spreading and prevent any permanent damage.